-A Series of the Valued Advisers Trust Statement of Additional Information
+Each a Series of Valued Advisers Trust Statement of Additional Information

-February 28, 2018
+February 28, 2020

 This Statement of Additional Information ("SAI") is not a prospectus.
-It should be read in conjunction with the Prospectus (the "Prospectus") of the Dana Large Cap Equity Fund (the "Large Cap Fund") and the Dana Small Cap Equity Fund (the "Small Cap Fund") (referred to collectively as "Funds") dated February 28, 2018.
-This SAI incorporates by reference the Funds' Annual Report to Shareholders for the fiscal year ended October 31, 2017.
-A free copy of the Prospectus or Annual Report can be obtained by writing Ultimus Asset Services, LLC, the Funds' transfer agent, at P.O.
+It should be read in conjunction with the Prospectus (the "Prospectus") of the Dana Large Cap Equity Fund (the "Large Cap Fund"), the Dana Small Cap Equity Fund (the "Small Cap Fund"), and the Dana Epiphany ESG Equity Fund (the "ESG Fund") (referred to collectively as "Funds") dated February 28, 2020.
+This SAI incorporates by reference the Annual Report to Shareholders of the Funds for the fiscal year ended October 31, 2019.
+A free copy of the Prospectus or Annual Report can be obtained by writing Ultimus Fund Solutions, LLC, the Funds' transfer agent, at P.O.
 Box 46707, Cincinnati, Ohio 45246-0707, or by calling Shareholder Services at (855) 280-9648.